 The point here is that if you are using a debit card when you travel, you usually won’t encounter any problems with hotels or flights.
 But rental cars are a different story.
 Your credit card is their insurance in case you should damage or attempt to steal the car.
 Many rental car agencies won’t rent the car without a credit card, period.
 Others will, but they will have conditions.

 When renting a car with a debit card, be sure to check the website of the agency you plan to rent it through.
 If it doesn’t clearly define the terms and charges when using a debit card, call the agency.
 It may be a good idea to even call the actual location where you will be picking up the car.
 Find out exactly what charges and deposits there will be if you are using a debit card.
 Also, realize it will take a few days for that money to be returned to your debit card after you return the car.
 So if you are traveling to more than one city, factor that in as well.
+The rental car deposits that are being held could leave you short on cash for your vacation!

 Dollar Rent a Car only asked for a deposit.
 Other rental car agencies that will allow you to use a debit card are Hertz, Alamo and Avis but they can be more stringent.
 For example, Hertz will run a credit check on you.
 Others require a significant hold on the debit card to cover the cost of potential damages (greater than the $200 deposit mentioned above).

-Some companies may require a bank account statement dated within the last month or a utility bill from the last month, with the address matching the address on the driver’s license.
+Some rental car companies may require a bank account statement dated within the last month or a utility bill from the last month, with the address matching the address on the driver’s license.
 The company may also require a pay stub, proof of car insurance or restrict the you from taking the car out of state.

 In other words, do your homework before you casually put the rental car into your travel package and assume all is good.
 You don’t want to spend your vacation in paradise at the airport because you hadn’t brought the papers, etc. you need to get a rental car.